esha-singh/Divide-and-Learn/README.md

 The script is a thin wrapper over `python benchmarking.py --config configs/ucb.yaml --num-runs 200`.
 The TS variant runs the same way: `python benchmarking.py --config configs/ts.yaml --num-runs 200`.

-## Adding a new method
+## Adding a New Method

 1. Add the wrapper class to `src/divide_n_learn/`.
 2. Register it in `ALGORITHM_REGISTRY` in `benchmarking.py`.
 3. Add a config in `configs/<name>.yaml`.

 ## Citation

-If you find our work useful, please cite it as:
+If you find our work useful, please cite:

-> Singh, E., Wu, D., Yang, C.-Y., Rosing, T., Yu, R., & Ma, Y.-A. (2026). *Divide and Learn: Multi-Objective Combinatorial Optimization at Scale.* arXiv preprint [arXiv:2602.11346](https://arxiv.org/abs/2602.11346).

 ```bibtex
 @article{singh2026divide,